drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/05.marketing-products/01.product-search/docs.md

 ##### Step 2: Configure the products search view
 1. In the Fields section, remove the *Product datasource: Body >> Processed text* field.
 2. In the Fields section, add and configure the *Product datasource: Title* field.
+  * Select the *Plain Text* formatter.
+  * Select the *Link to the Product* option.
+3. In the Fields section, add and configure the *Product datasource: Body* field.
-  * Select the *Summary or trimmed* formmater.
+  * Select the *Summary or trimmed* formatter.
   * Enter "300" for the *Trimmed limit*
-3. In the Fields section, add and configure the *Product datasource: Body* field.
-  * Select the *Link to the Product* option.
 4. In the Filter criteria section, add and configure the *Fulltext search* item:
  - Select *Expose this filter to visitors, and allow them to change it*.
  - Enter "Search products" for the *Label*.